zephyrproject-rtos/gsoc-2022-arduino-core/README.md

 ```

 **Known Bug(s):**
 * While compiling with the ArduinoCore-API `WCharacter.h` produces many errors.
-It needs to be deleted from ArduinoAPI.h (it is unused in this port.)
+The include of that file needs to be deleted from `cores/arduino/api/ArduinoAPI.h` (it is unused in this port.)
 We are looking into resolving the issue.

 **Maintainers**:
 - [beriberikix](https://github.com/beriberikix)